jantari/rewinged/README.md

 rewinged is a self-hosted winget package source.
 It's portable and can run on Linux, Windows, in Docker, locally and in any cloud. rewinged reads your package manifests from a directory and makes them searchable and accessable to winget via a REST API.

-It is currently in [pre-1.0](https://semver.org/#spec-item-4) development so command-line args, output and behavior may change at any time!
+It is currently in [pre-1.0](https://semver.org/#spec-item-4) development so configuration options, output and behavior may change at any time!

 ## 🚀 Features